coderamen666/srd-v3.5-md/epic/epic-magic-items-1.md

-**Unholy Despoiler:** In the hands of any character other than a blackguard, this sword performs as a +*3 unholy longsword.*In the hands of a blackguard, this weapon functions as a +*7 longsword of unholy power* and grants a +5 profane bonus on the wielder's saving throws against spells with the good descriptor or spells cast by good characters.
+**Unholy Despoiler:** In the hands of any character other than a blackguard, this sword performs as a +*3 unholy longsword.*In the hands of a blackguard, this weapon functions as a +*7 longsword of unholy power* and grants a +5 profane bonus on the wielder’s saving throws against spells with the good descriptor or spells cast by good characters.
 If a blackguard wielder smites good with the *unholy despoiler,*he or she adds twice his or her blackguard level to damage